St Stephen's Church, Shepherd's Bush: Post-war era and the Windrush Generation

 In 1949 scaffolding was erected to effect repairs to the spire, but it could not be saved, and was therefore taken down and replaced by the present structure, a low octagonal copper flèche.

 In 1950 centenary celebrations were held, including a "great pageant" and a "centenary dinner", attended by William Wand, the Bishop of London.

 In the 1950s many immigrants from the West Indies settled in Shepherds Bush, with St Stephen's becoming known as a church that welcomed what would become known as the Windrush Generation.
 In 1962 the Barbadian-born Wilfred Wood became curate to St Stephen's.
 Wood was a lifelong champion of racial justice, who in 1985 became the Church of England's first black bishop.
 Bishop Wood's influence is still felt today as many West Indian families remain rooted in St Stephen's.

 In 1958 the pipe organ, originally made by Henry Willis & Sons in 1888, was moved to the church from St Andrew's, Haverstock Hill, where it was "restored and rebuilt" by N. P. Mander Ltd.

 In 1960 the parish was amalgamated with that of St Thomas, forming the new parish of St Stephen's and St Thomas.

 The church has a memorial to PC David Wombwell, a police officer who was murdered in 1966 in what became known as the Shepherd's Bush murders.

 Shepherds Bush Housing Association

 In 1966 the Rev John Asbridge, vicar of St Stephen's, set up the Shepherds Bush Housing Association, in order to help solve the urgent need for housing for poor parishioners.
 The choir vestry at St Stephen's was used as an office, which was run by volunteers from the parish.
 In addition, help was given by a number of parishioners who gifted their own houses to the association for use by homeless people.
 Their first acquisition was a dilapidated house at 220 Hammersmith Grove, which was converted into flats.
 Asbridge ran the Association for 20 years, retiring in 1988.
-Today, the Shepherd's Bush Housing Association owns and manages more than 5,000 homes.
+Today, the Shepherds Bush Housing Association owns and manages more than 5,000 homes.

 In 1970 the church became a Listed Building.